 "Super relaxed, light hearted and full of love!"

-I need to sight identification you before the wedding takes place.
-The easiest is if you have an Aussie or overseas passport.
-An original birth cert + photo ID are also fine.
-The best time for me to sight your ID is is during our NOIM meeting but it's also possible for me to sight this another time say at the rehearsal, or even on your wedding day (obviously before the ceremony starts, haha!)
+I will sight your ID before the ceremony takes place.
+The easiest option is an Australian or overseas passport (though an original birth cert + photo ID are also fine) to our NOIM meeting.
+It's also ok for me to sight this another time, eg at the rehearsal or on your wedding day before the ceremony starts.

-If either of you were once previously married, you will need to bring with you the divorce paper or death certificate
+If either of you have previously married, you will need to bring with you the divorce paper or death certificate.

-WITNESSES // You will need two witnesses of at least 18 years present at the ceremony to sign the paperwork.
+WITNESSES // You need two witnesses 18+ years to sign the paperwork.

-INTRODUCTIONS // I'm required to introduce myself as the celebrant, using my full name.
-The couple's full names must be said by either you or myself during the ceremony, before or during your vows.
+INTRODUCTIONS // I’ll introduce myself as the celebrant, using my full name.
+Your full legal names must be said by either you or myself during the ceremony, before or during your vows.

 VOWS // Marriage vows must be exchanged by both of you.
 You need to each say at least the minimum wording:

-"I ask everyone here present to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/ husband/spouse."
+"I ask everyone here to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/ husband/ partner in marriage."

-"I am duly authorised by law to solemnise marriages according to the law.
-Before you are joined in marriage, in my presence and in the presence of everyone here today, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
+"I am legally registered to solemnise marriages according to the law.
+Before you are joined in marriage, in my presence and in the presence of everyone here today, I am to remind you of the formal and permanent nature of the relationship into which you are now about to enter.
 Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life."